dojo/docs/dojox/mvc.rst

 There are two data binding APIs:

 * :ref:`dojox/mvc/sync <dojox/mvc/sync>` provides a simple way for data binding, by keeping two :ref:`dojo/Stateful <dojo/Stateful>` objects in sync.
-* :ref:`dojox/mvc/at <dojox/mvc/at>` typically is used in :ref:`data-dojo-props <dojo/parser#parser-parameters>` for declarative way of data binding, where a widget can synchronize its attribute with another :ref:`dojo/Stateful <dojo/Stateful>`.
-It can also be used in the first parameter of widget constructor (list of initial property values) for programmatic way of data binding.
+* :ref:`dojox/mvc/at <dojox/mvc/at>` typically is used in :ref:`data-dojo-props <dojo/parser#parser-parameters>` for declarative data binding, where a widget can synchronize its attribute with another :ref:`dojo/Stateful <dojo/Stateful>`.
+It can also be used in the first parameter of widget constructor (list of initial property values) for programmatic data binding.

 Both APIs above support:

 * Optional one-way sync (the default is two-way sync).
 See :ref:`dojox/mvc/sync:Data binding direction <dojox/mvc/sync#data-binding-direction>` for details.
 * Optional data conversion as data goes from model to widget, and vise versa.
 See :ref:`dojox/mvc/sync:Data converter <dojox/mvc/sync#data-converter>` for details.

-Above APIs use :ref:`dojo/Stateful <dojo/Stateful>` as the endpoints of data binding, including :ref:`widgets <dijit/_WidgetBase>` that inherit :ref:`dojo/Stateful <dojo/Stateful>`.
+Both APIs above use :ref:`dojo/Stateful <dojo/Stateful>` as the endpoints of data binding, including :ref:`widgets <dijit/_WidgetBase>` that inherit :ref:`dojo/Stateful <dojo/Stateful>`.

 Components in-between data binding endpoints
 --------------------------------------------